AyodejiPiusA/Marketplace-Fraud-Detection-and-Vendor-Risk-Analytics/README.md

 ### Implement Automated Image Verification Checks

 Deploy automated  reverse-image screening solutions to identify duplicated or externally sourced content during the vendor application process.
 Findings 1 and 3 demonstrate that scraped social media images are a primary fraud signal, with 100% of critical risk vendors relying entirely on social media sourced images.
-Proactive denial based on image source will immediately neutralize this vunerabilty.
+Proactive denial based on image source will immediately neutralize this vulnerabilty.

 ---